salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 The character class handles characters (letters, numbers, spaces, etc.).
 So, how are characters stored in computer memory using binary?

 The answer is **ASCII**.
 [ASCII](http://en.wikipedia.org/wiki/Ascii){target="_blank"} stands for the "American Standard Code for Information Interchange".
 That's right.
 America.
 ASCII is a "character encoding scheme" (basically a look-up table) where each character of text has a numeric equivalent.
-So, any text that you see on a computer screen (or on your phone) has a numeric equivalent, even the commas, periods and emojis.
+So, any text that you see on a computer screen (or on your phone) has a numeric equivalent, even the commas and periods.
 And even the *characters* for numeric digits, like `'1'`.

 For example, the character `'1'` is stored in memory as follows: